petru/cakewalk/docs/migrating.md

 ### No more automatic matcher with the plugin's name

-Cinch does not add a default matcher with the plugin's name anymore.
+Cakewalk does not add a default matcher with the plugin's name anymore.
 If you've been relying on the following to work

     class Footastic
-      include Cinch::Plugin
+      include Cakewalk::Plugin

       def execute(m)
         # this will triger on "!footastic"